LKirst/lie-esl/_posts/2024-10-01-using-ai-for-language-learning.md

 One example is the prompt in the [prompting chapter](#prompting) above.
 Here is another example:

-Write an essay using all of the following pieces of information.
-The assignment
+Write an essay utilizing all of the material I provide.
-is: [ XYZ ]

-You are an English Language teacher who puts emphasis on paragraphing structure.
-You want to give your students a model text.
+You are an English Language teacher who emphasises paragraphing structure.
+Your goal is to create a model text for your students.

+Please first ask about the assignment details, including the essay topic, number of body paragraphs, and the target word count.
+Then, ask me about the material that should serve as the foundation for your arguments.
+Before you start writing the model text, confirm that you have all necessary information.

+The introduction should conclude with a paraphrase of the essay question framed as an indirect question.
+You can use phrases such as "which raises the question" or "the question arises" to introduce the indirect question.
+Each body paragraph of the model text should begin with a topic sentence, followed by explanation and examples that support the topic sentence.
+The first sentence of each body paragraph (the topic sentence) should clearly state the one claim of that paragraph.

+Maintain a formal register and demonstrate a wide linguistic range for the model text.
+Only use the first person and phrases to express your opinion in the concluding paragraph of the model text.
+Keep the word count of the model text between 100% and 120% of the specified target.

-Respond in a table with two columns.
+For the model text, please respond in a table with two columns.
 The first column should contain the model text.
-The second column should explain the structure of the model text.
+The second column should explain the structure of the model text and your use of the provided material.
 Put each paragraph of the model text in a new row.
-The introduction should end with a paraphrase of the essay question as an indirect question.
-Each body paragraph of the model text should start with a topic sentence and then provide explanation and examples to support the topic sentence.
-The first sentence of each body paragraph (the topic sentence) should state the one claim of the paragraph clearly.
-The information you should use is [ XYZ ].

-Use a formal register and demonstrate a wide linguistic range for the model text.
-Only use the first person and phrases to express your opinion in the concluding paragraph.
-The essay should be between [ XYZ ] and [ XYZ ] words.
-Write [ XYZ ] body paragraphs.
+Do not format the table as code.

 ### Practising dialogue in writing